gerhardvanwyk/gocd-msteams-notifier/README.md

   }
 }
 ```
+- `api-msteams-host` - The host URL of the MsTeams API
+- `MS Teams` - List.
+Setup per Team on the MsTeams application
+  - `team` - Team's id
+  - `display-name` - Display name on top of the notification
+  - `icon-url` - Icon displayed with the notification
+  - `channel` - List of channel Ids
+  - `pipelines` - List of Pipeline configuration objects
+    - `group` - Regular expression for group names
+    - `name` - Regular expression for pipeline names
+    - `stage` - Regular expression for stage names
+    - `statuses` - List of pipeline status to display the notification for.
+Valid values are passed, failed, cancelled, building, fixed, broken or all.
 - `login` - Login for a Go user who is authorized to access the REST API.
 - `password` - Password for the user specified above.
 You might want to create a less privileged user for this plugin.
-- `api-token` - Valid GoCD access token.
+- `*api-token` - (ignore)Valid GoCD access token.
 Available starting from v19.2.0 (https://api.gocd.org/current/#bearer-token-authentication).
 If both login/password and api-token are present, api-token takes precedence.
 - `goCdClient-host` - FQDN of the Go Server.
 All links on the slack channel will be relative to this host.

-- `api-goCdClient-host` - This is an optional attribute.
-Set this field to localhost so goCdClient will use this endpoint to get `PipelineHistory` and `PipelineInstance`
-- `webhookUrl` - Slack Webhook URL
-- `channel` - Override the default channel where we should send the notifications in slack.
-You can also give a value starting with `@` to send it to any specific user.
+Optional
 - `display-console-log-links` - Display console log links in the notification.
 Defaults to true, set to false if you want to hide.
 - `displayMaterialChanges` - Display material changes in the notification (git revisions for example).
 Defaults to true, set to false if you want to hide.
 - `process-all-configuration` - If true, all matching configuration are applied instead of just the first.